pink-junkjard/hyperfiddle/README.md

 > being rendered as a CodeMirror with markdown syntax highlighting.
 On the right, we
 > see it wired up.
 Renderers can be any ClojureScript expression and are eval'ed at runtime.*

-Here is a fiddle renderer:
+Here is a fiddle root renderer:

 > <img src="https://i.imgur.com/KP90ClH.png">
 >